 Simple English definitions for legal terms

-Read a random definition: continuing-violation doctrine
+Read a random definition: Secretary of the Interior

 The Commodity Credit Corporation (CCC) is a government organization that helps farmers by providing them with credit to stabilize their income and prices.
 It was created in 1933 and is now part of the U.S. Department of Agriculture.
 The CCC's main goal is to support farmers and ensure that they can continue to produce food for the country.